 The Company is a "smaller reporting company" (or SRC) under the rules promulgated by the SEC and complies with the disclosure requirements specifically applicable to SRCs.
-This section and the tables contained herein reflect the scaled disclosure available to SRCs.
+This section and the tables contained herein reflect the scaled disclosure obligations available to SRCs.

 In this Executive Compensation section, we discuss compensation of the Company's named executive officers.
-The Company's named executive officers and their titles as of the end of fiscal year 2021 are:
+The Company's named executive officers ("NEOs") and their titles as of the end of fiscal year 2022 are:

-Name Title Daniel S. Jaffee President and Chief Executive Officer (CEO) Susan M. Kreh Chief Financial Officer (CFO) Molly D. VandenHeuvel Chief Operating Officer (COO)
+Name Title Daniel S. Jaffee President and Chief Executive Officer (CEO) Susan M. Kreh Chief Financial Officer (CFO) Christopher B. Lamson Group Vice President of Retail and Wholesale